nicevo/chat-bot/challenge-kik.md

 1. If you have _not completed Challenge 2_ and just want to do Challenge 3 right away:

+    1. Do the "Get started with Heroku" steps from [Challenge 2](./challenge-heroku.md).

     1. Download and extract https://github.com/mikaelsvensson/helloworld-klarna/archive/challenge-4-kik.zip
         to a new folder, for example ```helloworld-klarna```.